Quantum Complexity and Chaos in Many-Qudit Doped Clifford Circuits: Results

-We now test the validity of our analytical formula against local random circuits with a brickwork architecture.
-We consider a system of $L = 2n + 2$ sites, and for concreteness, we focus on $k = 3$ replicas and local dimension $d = 3$.
+We now test the validity of our analytical formula against local random circuits with a brickwork and a staircase architecture.
+In the first instance, we consider a system of $L = 2n + 2$ sites, and for concreteness, we focus on $k = 3$ replicas and local dimension $d = 3$.
 The circuit consists of alternating layers of randomly chosen two-qudit Clifford gates acting on neighboring sites, forming a standard brickwork pattern.
 This setting contrasts with the global Clifford circuits discussed previously, and allows us to probe the role of locality in the spreading of magic.

 To introduce non-Clifford resources, every second layer features a doped gate inserted at a fixed central position.
 Specifically, we replace the central two-qudit gate with the product $(T_{3,L/2} \otimes T_{3,L/2+1}) C_{L/2,L/2+1}$, where $T_{3,i}$ are the reference $T_3$-gate acting on site $i$, and $C_{L/2,L/2+1}$ is a two-body Clifford gate.
 This doping is applied periodically and consistently throughout the circuit, ensuring a uniform injection of non-Cliffordity—equivalent to one doped gate per layer on average.
 The resulting architecture is